sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/howto/interact.md

 ## k9s

 `k9s` is a terminal-based UI to interact with Kubernetes clusters.
 The tool is installed on the `admin-pi` and uses the same `kubeconfig` file as `kubectl`.

+## ArgoCD

+!!! warning "TODO"
+    How to login?
+User/Pass?
+URL?